Skip to main content

 New York, New York · FDIC Cert #33653

-Bank of China is an FDIC-insured bank (Certificate #33653) with $41.3B in total assets and $19.5B in total deposits as of the Q2 2024 Call Report.
-Headquartered in New York, New York, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 3.00%.
-BankHealthData assigns a composite Health Grade of D (39/100).
+This is the FDIC profile for Bank of China, an FDIC-insured bank (Certificate #33653) with $41.3B in total assets and $19.5B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in New York, New York, the bank maintains a Tier 1 capital ratio of Not reported (Not reported) and a nonperforming loan ratio of 3.00%.
+BankHealthData assigns a composite Health Grade of C (60/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of China (FDIC cert 33653) is a large bank with $41.3B in total assets and $19.5B in deposits, headquartered in New York, New York.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.